eunsoe/VIA_CervicalCancer/README.md

 ### Running the notebook:
 - *Google Colab*
   - Open Colab
-  - Click File > Upload Notebook, and upload the {ADD} VIA_nnunet_segmentation.ipynb files
+  - Click File > Upload Notebook, and upload the VIA_BinaryClassifier.ipynb, VIA_3Class.ipynb, VIA_medgemma.ipynb, and nnunet_new.ipynb files
-  - Upload the dataset from AJL
+  - Upload the datasets in the JHPIEGO folder
   - Mount to Colab
     - from google.colab import drive
     - drive.mount('/content/drive')